brgmn/fssrt/Readme.md

 ![Finder top menu integration](https://raw.githubusercontent.com/brgmn/fssrt/master/documentation/images/finder-menu.png)

 You can just add the fssrt app by drag & dropping it to the finder top menubar while having cmd+alt pressed.

-## II.
-About

-Disapearing shortcuts to fileserver folders in Mac OS X is a daily pain. fssrt is just some applescript code that checks if the configured fileservers are reachable (via ping) and if yes, readds all shortcuts to a list of fileserver folders the finder sidebar.